2KAbhishek/AZ-900/Notes/Azure-RBAC.md

 ## Resource Tags

-Useful for providing metadata for resources for easier identifation and grouping.
+Useful for providing metadata for resources for easier identification and grouping.